-Document Title Scope Good Manufacturing Practice for Blood Establishments Version 2 SFDA Good Manufacturing Practice for Blood Establishments Guidance for GMP for blood establishments Recommendation No. R (95) 15 (Council of Europe) Guide to the Preparation, use and quality assurance of blood components Guidance on the production World Health Organization WHO Technical Report Series No 941, 2007; Annex 4 production, control and regulation of human plasma for fractionation control and regulation of human plasma for fractionation, adopted by the 56 th meeting of the WHO Expert Committee on Biological Standardization, 24- 28 October 2005 World Health Organization, WHO Technical Report Series, No. 961, 2011; Annex 4 WHO guidelines on Good Manufacturing Practices for blood establishments
+Document Title Scope Good Manufacturing Practice for Blood Establishments Version 2 SFDA Good Manufacturing Practice for Blood Establishments Guidance for GMP for blood establishments Recommendation No. R (95) 15 (Council of Europe) Guide to the Preparation, use and quality assurance of blood components World Health Organization WHO Technical Report Series No 941, 2007; Annex 4 WHO Recommendations for the production, control and regulation of human plasma for fractionation Guidance on the production, control and regulation of human plasma for fractionation, adopted by the 56 th meeting of the WHO Expert Committee on Biological Standardization, 24-28 October 2005 World Health Organization, WHO Technical Report Series, No. 961, 2011; Annex 4 WHO guidelines on Good Manufacturing Practices for blood establishments